CodeFellows-esavage/reading-notes/coders_computer.md

 7. Extension Availability
     - The ability for your text editor to grow (as needed) through plug-ins.

 It is advised to avoid the native text editors to your Windows, Mac, or Linux machine, as they are considered "bare bones" and do not provide any of the features listed above.
-On the otherhand there are a variety of third party text editors that can provide all of those features and are even free (VS Code, Notepad++, Atom, etc).
-Take into consideration to which editors are conpatible with the OS your are using (for example Notepad++ is Windows only).
-I personally prefer the text editors that are available across all operating systems, as I will always have a familiar environment reglardless of the hardware I am writing code on.
+On the other hand there are a variety of third party text editors that can provide all of those features and are even free (VS Code, Notepad++, Atom, etc).
+Take into consideration which editors are compatible with the OS you are using (for example Notepad++ is Windows only).
+I personally prefer the text editors that are available across all operating systems, as I will always have a familiar environment regardless of the hardware I am writing code on.

 ## Terminal
-Terminal (also know as the Command Line) runs BASH (bourne again shell) and is a text based interface system opposed to the typical graphical user interface most are more commonly associated with.
+Terminal (also known as the Command Line) runs BASH (bourne again shell) and is a text based interface system opposed to the typical graphical user interface most are more commonly associated with.

 [Mac Terminal Cheat Sheet](https://github.com/0nn0/terminal-mac-cheatsheet#english-version)

 - Commands are typically the first thing you type
-- arguements typically come seconds and there must be a space between the command and the argument
+- arguments typically come seconds and there must be a space between the command and the argument
-- The first command line argument is typically refered to as an option, which are typically listed before other arguments and begin with a dash (-)
+- The first command line argument is typically referred to as an option, which are typically listed before other arguments and begin with a dash (-)

 ### Commands
 - pwd (print working directory): shows current working directory, use this to keep track of where you are as you move around in the terminal.